 As the Hexa-X project will be the European 6G flagship project, interactions with other projects and initiatives will be crucial and the workshop presents an important venue for initiating collaboration and sharing of results.
 The project is not directly conducting research on optical networks but foresees that the technology will be an integral part in providing high performance and low latency backhaul and fronthaul to the core and access network and the workshop has invited leading experts in the field of optical networks to present the academic and industrial view point.

 The workshop will also provide an overview of the Hexa-X vision for 6G for 2030, including use cases and key performance and value indicators.
 In addition, the workshop will host a panel discussing the aspects brought by the Hexa-X project and the invited speakers.
+Finally, this workshop will also serve as a policy workshop in the frame of the 5G STEPFWD project.

 Time: Monday, June 28, 14-16 CET